1005 - Upward Mobility Program

 This policy requires departments to:

-• Appoint an Upward Mobility Program Coordinator to implement and administer the department’s Upward Mobility program.
+• Appoint an Upward Mobility Program Coordinator to administer the department’s Upward Mobility Program.

 • Develop and maintain a written Upward Mobility policy, plan, procedures, and program participation application and selection criteria.

-• Implement an effective Upward Mobility Program for employees in low-paying entry-level classifications.
+• Implement an effective Upward Mobility Program for employees in Low-Paying Entry-Level (LPEL) classifications.

 • Annually establish Upward Mobility goals.

-• Annually submit Upward Mobility efforts to the California Department of Human Resources (CalHR) through the Workforce Analysis.
+• Annually submit Upward Mobility data and action plan to the California Department of Human Resources (CalHR) through the Workforce Analysis.

 Introduction

-All state departments are required, per Government Code section 19400, to establish and maintain an effective Upward Mobility Program for state employees in low-paying entry-level classifications.
-Upward Mobility is a planned development and advancement of employees in low-paying entry-level classifications to entry-level technical, professional, and administrative classifications.
-Upward Mobility is not, as commonly thought, the promotion of employees through the ranks, to supervisory and managerial provisions within the same classifications.
+All state departments are required by Government Code section 19400 to establish and maintain an effective UM Program for state employees in LPEL classifications.
+Upward Mobility is the planned development and advancement of employees in LPEL classifications to Entry-Level Technical, Professional, and Administrative (ELTPA) classifications.
+Upward Mobility is not, as commonly thought, the promotion of employees through the ranks, from working level classifications to supervisory and managerial classifications.
+The UM Program assists employees in LPEL classifications in developing their skills and advancing to ELTPA classifications, which are more challenging and generally higher paying.

 Statement

-In addition, each department shall appoint an Upward Mobility Coordinator whose primary role is to administer the Upward Mobility Program, assist employees with Upward Mobility plan development, establish departmental Upward Mobility goals, and assist the EEO Officer with coordinating, monitoring, and annually reporting the department’s Upward Mobility Program efforts through the Workforce Analysis to the California Department of Human Resources.
+Each department shall appoint a UM Program Coordinator whose primary role is to administer the UM Program, assist employees with UM plan development, establish departmental UM hiring goals, and assist the EEO Officer in coordinating, monitoring, and annually reporting the department’s UM Program efforts to CalHR through the Workforce Analysis.

 Application